How to write a history book, Barry Fox, ghostwriter

 4. Select your readers

 We normally think that readers select the book, not the other way around.
-But writers must think carefully about their potential readers; about who they are writing for and why.
+But writers must think carefully about their potential readers, who they are writing for, and why.

 Are you writing for adults interested in your topic, college students, children, governmental policymakers, or someone else?
-For men or women, or both?
-For people who are not yet familiar with your topic, or those already deeply immersed in the subject?
+Are you writing for people who are not yet familiar with your topic, or those already deeply immersed in the subject?

 Knowing who you are writing for is key, for it sets the terms for your writing.
 Knowing the “who” helps you develop your theme, decide what to include and what to leave out, select your style, and more.